cacophony-wj/LeS/README.md

 - GPU: >= 1080, you need at least 6GB of VRAM
 - RAM: >= DDR4 with at least 12GBs

 Also of UTMOST IMPORTANCE is that you have a VERY LARGE PAGEFILE on the fastest hard drives available to you.
 I networked with Wabbajack staff to drastically improve the texture quality in this list -- Wabbajack's recommendation of a 20GB pagefile is not enough because that size crashed me in testing.
-I myself have it at 40GB, but you could probably get away with "System Managed" on each of your SSD's.
+I myself have it at 40GB, but you could probably get away with "System Managed" on each of your SSD's (the OS drive and at least one more)

 Speaking of which, everything should be installed on an SSD that has at least 250GB of space available.
-The game is playable on an HDD as it does not load much during play, but expect transition times of up to five minutes, especially spawning into large outdoor areas.
+The game is unplayable on an HDD, although you can relocate your downloads folder to one if you need space.

 Please note that you will also require _at least_ an additional 30GB on the drive you installed Wabbajack.exe to for extraction and recompression of files.